 Online conversion between units of measurement and PostScript points may be calculated (if needed) using calculators ie.

-the chart toolbar with the icon (to right of the red line, click on image for magnification)on the standard toolbar
+the chart toolbar with the icon (to the right of the red line, click on the image for magnification)on the standard toolbar

-If the chart toolbar is in use, left-click on the arrow at the right, the customize toolbars and menus is the second option offered; a right-click will allow you to modify toolbars as a first choice and offers the commands as an option.
+If the chart toolbar is in use, left-click on the arrow at the right, where Customize toolbars and menu are the second option offered; a right-click will allow you to modify toolbars as a first choice and offers the commands as an option.

 Clicking on the icon now in the toolbar will show one worksheet, and adjustments may be made as follows for producing your graph paper or knit chart, clicking again will show multiple sheets once more.